-Jack has seen an Oncologist at St. Mary's in Lewiston and had a PET scan.
+Jack then saw an Oncologist at St. Mary's in Lewiston and had a PET scan.
 Since Mesothelioma is a rare disease, local doctors in our area (and in many other states) are not experienced in treating it so we decided to consult with a Mesothelioma specialist at Dana Farber Cancer Center/Brigham & Women's Hospital in Boston.
-We met with a Thoracic Oncologist at Dana Farber and a Thoracic surgeon at Brigham & Women's hospital (BWH) who specializes in Mesothelioma.
+We met with a Thoracic Oncologist at Dana Farber and a Thoracic surgeon at Brigham & Women's hospital (BWH) who specialize in Mesothelioma.
 On September 15th, at BWH, ,Jack had a lung tissue biopsy, and he had a surgical procedure called a Pleurx Catheter to help keep his lung free of fluid and thereby help his breathing.
 With the insertion of this catheter, it allowed us to drain fluid from his lung at home,

 Our Chauffeur for all the Boston trips, brother Terry, will take us for Jack's follow-up visit to BWH on September 26.
-This is for post-op recheck and biopsy results; the result will identify which specific cancer cells are involved and help us determine the next course of action.
+This is for a post-op recheck and biopsy results; the result will identify which specific cancer cells are involved and help us determine the next course of action.